Research & Evaluation

-Research and evaluation of the Denis Law Legacy activities project is carried out by both staff and students at Robert Gordon University and is formed around the following key themes.
+Research and evaluation of the Denis Law Legacy Trust activities and associated programmes is regularly carried out by both staff and students at the Robert Gordon University and the University of Aberdeen and is focused around the following key themes.

 Design for Society